-All students are welcome to discuss matters with the Dean of Students, Overseas Student Support Officers or other members of faculty.
+All students are welcome to discuss matters with the Student Services Assistant (Overseas Students), Community Life Officer or other members of faculty.

 HEALTH, WELFARE AND COUNSELLING SERVICES

-While Morling College does not offer direct health or counselling services, we can refer you to doctors, counsellors, and other welfare agencies as required.
+While Morling College does not offer direct health services, we can refer you to doctors, counsellors, and other welfare agencies as required.

 For any emergency health situation which occurs on-campus please call 000 for an ambulance and notify Reception.

 The closest Medical Centre is located at Macquarie Centre.
 Chemists are located in the Macquarie Centre, as well as a 9am to midnight pharmacy at Eastwood Night and Day Pharmacy, 86/88 Rowe Street, Eastwood, Phone (02) 9874 5187.